Richariri/HWork/week1-RH/resources/README.md

 * Satisfies all of the above acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
+  * linkboxlication's links all function correctly.

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+  * linkboxlication's CSS selectors and properties are consolidated and organized to follow semantic structure.

-  * Application's CSS file is properly commented.
+  * linkboxlication's CSS file is properly commented.

 #### Deployment: 32%

-* Application deployed at live URL.
+* linkboxlication deployed at live URL.

-* Application loads with no errors.
+* linkboxlication loads with no errors.

-* Application GitHub URL submitted.
+* linkboxlication GitHub URL submitted.

-* GitHub repository that contains application code.
+* GitHub repository that contains linkboxlication code.

-#### Application Quality: 15%
+#### linkboxlication Quality: 15%

-* Application resembles (at least 90%) screenshots provided in the challenge instructions.
+* linkboxlication resembles (at least 90%) screenshots provided in the challenge instructions.

 #### Repository Quality: 13%